Discover the Different Types of Stocks Available

 Companies that have income stocks often issue a special type of stock, called preferred stock, that has limited rights but pays consistent dividends.
 The only reason to own preferred stock is for the dividends.

 The stock's price may not rise (or fall) nearly as fast or as far as the common stock.
-Income investors like preferred stock from solid companies for its dependability.
+Income investors like preferred stock from solid companies for their dependability.

 People who own income stocks should do so in a tax-qualified account, such as an IRA, so the income is not immediately taxed.
 However, many retired people use income stocks to help pay for retirement expenses.